 By definition, ‘micromanaging’ is when a leader ‘tries to control every part of a situation, even small details’.

-When managers micromanage, they may:
+When managers micromanage, they may show the following signs of micromanagement:

 Micromanagers will frequently:

-While these micromanagement issues may not seem like a big deal as individual instances, they can still have a massive negative impact when built up over time.Here is a closer look at that impact on employees and organizations.
+While these micromanagement issues may not seem like a big deal as individual instances, they can still have a massive negative impact when built up over time.
+Here is a closer look at the kind of impact that management style has on employees and organizations.

 Increased stress, frustration, and burnout

-When employees constantly feel as if everything they do is scrutinized, they become frustrated and stressed out at work – which often leads to burnout.
+When employees constantly feel as if everything they do is scrutinized, they become frustrated and stressed at work – which often leads to burnout.
 Not only that, but they will feel a loss of autonomy, which can impact their work performance and capacity to be creative, solve problems, and excel in their role.

 Decreased productivity